elastic/kibana/docs/configuration.md

 #### `sourcePRLabels`

 Labels that will be added to the source (original) pull request.
-This can be useful if you, at a later time, want to filter for PRs that were already backported.
+This can be useful if you, at a later time, want to find the PRs that were already backported.

-CLI: `--source-labels backport --source-labels apm-team`
+CLI: `--source-labels was-backported

 Config: